apache/incubator-heron/website/content/docs/operators/deployment/uploaders/localfs.md

 it will pass it to the executor each container.
 Heron can use a local file system as a stable storage for topology jar distribution.

-There are a few things you should be aware of regarding Heron and ZooKeeper:
+There are a few things you should be aware of local file system uploader:

 * Local file system uploader is mainly used in conjunction with local scheduler.